justopie/justopie.github.io/_posts/2016-01-18-add-a-point-to-a-point-group-with-autolisp.md

 {% include samples/containspoint.html %}

 This subroutine is looking for the point group object to query and the point number to search.
 The return value will be T when the point is found and nil otherwise.
-Now that we can check to see if a point is in the point group.
+Now we can check to see if a point is in the point group.

 To add points to a point group, we must first access the `QueryBuilder` property.
 We can do that with the `vlax-get-property` function.
 This routine will return the QueryBuilder property object of the provided point group.